MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 Say, we take the prompt from above, and put it into an LLM that didn't yet undergo reinforcement learning.
 We repeat that for many times (hundreds or even thousands or millions per prompt) to get a feeling of the LLM's structural choice for answering.

-While gathering the outputs to the specific prompt, some of the outputs may lead to incorrect final result, while some outputs may instead actually lead to the correct final result.<br>Whetever token sequences were constructed in the false solutions, we want to discourage the model from building them in the future.
-Inversely, token sequences with correct results should be encouraged.
+While gathering the outputs to the specific prompt, some of the outputs may lead to incorrect final result, while some outputs may instead actually lead to the correct final result.<br>We want to discourage the model from building token sequences leading to the false solutions in the future.
+Inversely, token sequences with correct results should be more encouraged.

 > The answer to our prompt being correct/incorrect helps us filter out those self-produced token sequences forming a solution that in the end mislead the LLM to a false answer.
 Therefore, **we can say that by virtue of producing the correct answer, the model self-determines what self-generated prompt responses it should be trained on further.**